 Funded by the Arts & Humanities Research Council (AHRC) through the White Rose College of the Arts & Humanities (WRoCAH), my PhD research examines a mid-to-late Victorian intellectual circle of family and friends within the Wedgwood-Darwin network (WDN), central to which is the father-daughter relationship of philologist Hensleigh Wedgwood (HW) and his daughter, the novelist, biographer, and critical essayist Julia ‘Snow’ Wedgwood (JW).

 Set against the Victorian backdrop of gendered ideas about intellect and scholarship, my thesis is framed in a wider discussion of the WDN, within which the intellectual position of HW and JW is more narrowly contextualized.
 Drawing extensively on unpublished archives, my thesis intervenes between the model that frames the narrative within singular social networks and that which considers the impact of multiple non-exclusive collaborative networks.
-I am supervised by Dr Richard Salmon (School of English).
+I am supervised by Professor Richard Salmon (School of English).

-PGTA in English Literature, University of Leeds
+PGTA in English Literature and English Language, University of Leeds

 - Foundations of English Studies (Autumn Semester 2019)

-- Module Lecturer, Literature (Autumn Semester 2018)
+- Acting Module Leader, Style: Language and Literature (Spring Semester 2018)

-- Module Leader, Style: Language and Literature (Spring Semester 2018)
+- Module Lecturer, Foundation Literature (Autumn Semester 2018)

 Visiting Lecturer in Linguistics, University of Brighton